dehanz13/gatsby-tailwind-coffee-blog/content/blog/best-coffee-in-2021.md

 ---
 path: /blog/three
-title: Best Coffee In 2021
+title: Best Mild Coffee In 2021
 description: A list of the best coffee out there.
 date: 2021-07-28T05:25:59.474Z
 featuredpost: true